BlackIQ/Hello-World/Jquery/resources.md

-# Useful Resources for Java
+# Useful Resources for jQuery